tazeenq/team27_project/README.md

 No, this dataset does not include any sensitive information, it was anonymized.
 However, I did drop the unique identifiers like transaction ID and customer ID in pre-processing.
 I have also tried to consider privacy concerns and used aggregated statistics instead of individual level data in the plots.

 **11. Are there any missing values or outliers that need to be addressed through preprocessing?**<br><br>
-I've handles missing values and outliers in pre-processing using the following:
+I've handled missing values and outliers in pre-processing using the following:
-- Dropping rows with missing date or null values
+- Dropping rows with missing date or null values.
 - Dropping rows with data from 2024 (the entire dataset has data from 2023, with only 2 rows with data from 2024).
 - Normalizing the dataset.

 **12. What techniques can we use to validate and tune the hyperparameters for our models?**<br><br>
 Although I haven't explored validation and tuning hyperparameters in this project in great detail, some effective techniques are to:
-- Use Grid Search or Randon Search to find optimal hyperparameters.
+- Use Grid Search or Random Search to find optimal hyperparameters.
 - Cross-validating using k-fold, for example, to ensure stable performance across training and validation sets.<br><br>
 In the project I've used the Train-Test Split to evaluate the model on unseen data (which is kind of a basic validation technique).
 I have also used the default number of n_neighbors in the model.